Support for understanding your doing

 1. ART SENSE - AESTHETIC EMPATHY - AESTHETIC FEELING

-The arts engagement you will be doing is an elementary experience with color, line and form.
+The arts engagement you will be doing is an elementary practice with color, line and form.
 It is a social practice as well: Your artistic experience and the experience with yourself as person are intertwined

 The arts directives you are introduced to start with perceiving.
 From there you step into action-oriented arts engagement from the body sense